JonTheJi/100-days-of-code/log.md

 ### Day 2: September 25, 2018

-**Today's Progress**: Learned more about SQL such as the SELECT command(function).
+**Today's Progress**: Learned more about SQL such as how to use the SELECT command(function).
 Also, finished leetCode problem 33.
 Search in Rotated Sorted Array using java.
 (Took me super long...)

 **Thoughts:** Remember index out of bound problem when using recursion to modify the mid *index.
 Make sure your base case cover it.